sarkarsrijon/sarkarsrijon.github.io/_pages/rec.md

 <details>
   <summary> <strong>Cold emails</strong> </summary>
-  The old adage goes, "If you don't ask, it's anyway a NO." Simply reaching out and sending an email or message can lead to opportunities beyond our wildest imaginations that we can’t fathom.
+  The old adage goes, "If you don't ask, it is anyway a NO." Simply reaching out and sending an email or message can lead to opportunities beyond our wildest imaginations that we can’t fathom.
 I followed <a href='https://www.linkedin.com/pulse/three-emails-got-me-10-minutes-gary-vaynerchuk-zach-dixon/'>this</a> approach and received responses from individuals and organizations that provided unimaginable help with my needs and in achieving my aspirations.
 So, don't hesitate—just send that message!
 </details>

 <details>